dotnet/runtimelab/docs/design/coreclr/botr/ilc-architecture.md

 One interesting thing to point out is that the coupling of the compiler with the base class libraries is relatively loose (there are only few mandatory parts).
 This allows different base class libraries to be used with ILC.
 Such base class libraries could look quite different from what regular .NET developers are used to (e.g. a `System.Object` that doesn't have a `ToString` method) but could allow using type safe code in environments where regular .NET would be considered "too heavy".
 Various experiments with such lightweight code have been done in the past, and some of them even shipped as part of the Windows operating system.

-Example of such alternative base class library is [Test.CoreLib](../../src/Test.CoreLib/).
+Example of such alternative base class library is [Test.CoreLib](../../../../src/coreclr/nativeaot/Test.CoreLib/).
 The `Test.CoreLib` library provides a very minimal API surface.
-This, coupled with the fact that it requires almost no initialization, makes it a great assistant in bringing CoreRT to new platforms.
+This, coupled with the fact that it requires almost no initialization, makes it a great assistant in bringing NativeAOT to new platforms.

 ## Compiler-generated method bodies
 Besides compiling the code provided by the user in the form of input assemblies, the compiler also needs to compile various helpers generated within the compiler.
 The helpers are used to lower some of the higher-level .NET constructs into concepts that the underlying code generation backend understands.
 These helpers are emitted as IL code on the fly, without being physically backed by IL in an assembly on disk.
 Having the higher level concepts expressed as regular IL helps avoid having to implement the higher-level concept in each code generation backend (we only must do it once because IL is the thing all backends understand).